 Be Excellent

-• When creating new content, make sure it is something that will benefit customers and their shopping habits.
+- When creating new content, make sure it is something that will benefit customers and their shopping habits.
 Using friendly call-to-actions, helpful or insightful information, and aesthetically pleasing visuals will let customers know that your brand is thinking about them.
 Creating content that the customer will actually use to make a purchase is the goal.
 Do not just rush out a low-quality video or Copywrite gibberish, because that is not going to convince a customer that they need your product.
 Also, excellent quality content does not necessarily mean a high budget.
-If your brand puts your best work forward, customers will take notice and be more likely to buy what you are selling.
+If your brand puts its best work forward, customers will take notice and be more likely to buy what you are selling.

 Be Honest